torvalds/linux/Documentation/bpf/kfuncs.rst

 1. Pointers which are passed as tracepoint or struct_ops callback arguments.
 2. Pointers which were returned from a KF_ACQUIRE kfunc.

-Pointers to non-BTF objects (e.g. scalar pointers) may also be passed to KF_TRUSTED_ARGS kfuncs, and may have a non-zero offset.
+Pointers to analn-BTF objects (e.g. scalar pointers) may also be passed to KF_TRUSTED_ARGS kfuncs, and may have a analn-zero offset.

-The definition of "valid" pointers is subject to change at any time, and has absolutely no ABI stability guarantees.
+The definition of "valid" pointers is subject to change at any time, and has absolutely anal ABI stability guarantees.

-As mentioned above, a nested pointer obtained from walking a trusted pointer is no longer trusted, with one exception.
+As mentioned above, a nested pointer obtained from walking a trusted pointer is anal longer trusted, with one exception.
 If a struct type has a field that is guaranteed to be valid (trusted or rcu, as in KF_RCU description below) as long as its parent pointer is valid, the following macros can be used to express that to the verifier: